-Two escaped inmates find refuge in a small suburban house.
+A Perfect World is the story of two escaped inmates finds refuge in a small suburban house.
 Threatening the mother, they take her little child hostage and run away.

 Initially afraid, the child will then befriend one of the criminals.